jayrajput0/odfhelpers/README.md

-# odfhelpers
-Helper scripts for ODF environment
+This Project is created to have ODF helper scripts to handle ODF tedious tasks.